lonsbio/bpipe-docs-test/docs/Language/Language.md

   exec "for i in \$(ls **.bam); do samtools index $i; done"
 ```

 - Bpipe treats a `.` as a special character for querying a property, while Bash merely delimits a variable name with it.
-Hence if you wish to write `$foo.txt` to have a file with '.txt' appended to the value of variable foo, you need to use curly braces: `${foo}.txt`.---
+Hence if you wish to write `$foo.txt` to have a file with '.txt' appended to the value of variable foo, you need to use curly braces: `${foo}.txt`.

+---
-# The Preserve Statement
+## The Preserve Statement

     preserve(<substring>) {